Earn a Qualified

 Early Childhood Education Diploma

 Financial support is available to eligible applicants in the form of an education grant, travel grant, and training allowance.
-We are still accepting full-time and part-time applications for the fall 2017 semester.
-We will begin accepting applications for the winter semester as of December 4, 2017.
+Financial support is available to eligible applicants in the form of an education grant, travel grant, and training allowance.
+We are now accepting 2019 spring/summer semester applications, and we continue to accept winter semester applications.

 What type of financial assistance is available through the Early Childhood Educators Qualifications Upgrade program?